opengeospatial/GeoPose/glTF Extensions/OGC_bog/ReadMe.md

 ## glTF Schema Updates

-The OGC_bog is a JSON object carrying the bound, orientation, and geolocation parameters of a scenegraph.
+The OGC_bog is a JSON object carrying the bounds, orientation, and geolocation parameters of a scenegraph.
 It becomes an additional property of a glTF Scene object.
 If a glTF model contains multiple Scenes, it may contain multiple OGC_bog properties.
 A Scene shall **not** have more than one OGC_bog property.

 ### JSON Schema